All Episodes

 And that is the evangelical vote.

-And when you talk about the earlier caller who hates him, and you talk about people who hate him, I don't think what's being said is that there is an undercurrent of evangelical disapproval with Mormons.
+And when you talk about the earlier caller who hates him and you talk about people who hate him, I don't think what's being said is that there is an undercurrent of evangelical disapproval with Mormons.

 I think they would vote for a secularist over a Mormon.

-And my daughter, you know, was looking it up, we kind of hurt by comments from evangelicals towards Mormons being offended because we claim that we're Christian and Christ is the center point of our religion, and we honor the Bible.
+And my daughter, you know, was looking it up, was kind of hurt by comments from evangelicals towards Mormons being offended because we claim that we're Christian and Christ is the center point of our religion.

-We love the Bible, and we teach from the Bible.
+We love the Bible and we teach from the Bible.

 I think so.